the-eater/ITA/README.md

-ITSA
+ITA
 ====

+(We're changing all the names from ITSA to ITA so bear with me if some still say ITSA or Install That Shit Already)

-Install That Shit Already: A mass (silent) installer
+Install That Already: A mass (silent) installer

 ![Preview gif #1](http://itsa.eaterofcorps.es/itsa.gif)